oulinbao/regexinter/README.md

 reinter is released under the GNU General Public License version 3.0.

 # Contribute
-If you find some bugs or have some good points to extend, please raise an PR.
+If you find some bugs or have some good points to extend, please raise a PR.